rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

                         |- s8 - s9
 ```

-If the above trace of section sequences is compared to the resulting tree,
+If the above trace of section sequences is compared to that tree, then the
-then the following observation can be made right away: The list of sections
+following observation can be made right away:

-represents a path in the tree of sections, which connects the root section
+A section sequence represents a path in the tree of sections, which connects
-with the current section (i.e. a rooted path of sections).
+the root section with the current section (i.e. just another rooted path of
+nodes/sections).

 **CLARIFICATION**
 The list of open sections can also be